 Strengthening Small Manufacturers

-Regional Program to support manufacturers in HUB and Opportunity Zones
+Regional program to support manufacturers in Oakland, Wayne and Macomb counties

-The Manufacturing Growth Alliance (MGA) will help small manufacturers in HUB and Opportunity Zones in Wayne, Oakland, and Monroe counties navigate through the pandemic and will support them as they plan for future success.
+The Manufacturing Growth Alliance (MGA) will help small manufacturers Oakland, Wayne and Macomb counties navigate through the pandemic and will support them as they plan for future success.

 The "Strengthening Small Manufacturers" is a year-long program that has a three-pronged approach to provide manufacturers with business support to help manufacturers recover from the pandemic.

 The services that will be provided under the “Strengthening Small Manufacturers” program are as follows:

 Peer-to-peer virtual roundtables with small manufacturers navigating current challenges.

 Industry specific services designed to keep small manufacturers in business that encompasses a post-COVID 19 Manufacturers Guide.
 The guide includes a preparedness and response guide.